mfoemmel/fig/README.md

 ### Command Line ###

-So to get started, let's trying defining an environment variable via the command line and executing a command in the newly created environment.
-We'll set the "GREETING" variable to "Hello", then run "echo $GREETING, World" to ensure that the variable was updated:
+So to get started, let's trying defining an environment variable via the command line and executing a command in the newenvironment.
+We'll set the "GREETING" variable to "Hello", then run a command that uses that variable:

     $ fig -s GREETING=Hello -- echo "\$GREETING, World"
     Hello, World

-(Note that you need to put a slash before the dollar sign, otherwise the shell will evaluate the environment variable before it ever gets to fig.)
+Note that you need to put a slash before the dollar sign, otherwise the shell will evaluate the environment variable before it ever gets to fig.

-Also note that when running fig, the original environment is never affected:
+Also note that when running fig, the original environment isn't affected:

      $ echo $GREETING
      <nothing>

 Fig also lets you append environment variables, using the system-specified path separator (e.g. colon on unix, semicolon on windows).
-This is useful for adding directories to the PATH, LD_LIBRARY_PATH, etc. For example, let's create a "bin" directory, add a shell script to it, then include it in the PATH:
+This is useful for adding directories to the PATH, LD_LIBRARY_PATH, CLASSPATH, etc. For example, let's create a "bin" directory, add a shell script to it, then include it in the PATH:

     $ mkdir bin
     $ echo "echo \$GREETING, World" > bin/hello